| |

 Thus far, the hike was entirely on service roads, which certainly doesn't have the feel of a "real" hike on a single-track trail.
 It's kind of an empty-victory peak since I could have driven my car there (if I were allowed to).
 But the air was clear, the temperature was fine, and the views of the high country were breathtaking.
 The broad top of Thunder Mt. has been bull-dozed and commandeered as the top of ski lift.
 It certainly doesn't have the feel of a "real" peak and is not the highest mountain around.
 But none the less, it was a good place to have lunch while enjoying nice views of the desert to the northeast, Baldy Notch, the canyons below, the Mt.
 Wilson area peaks to the west, Mt.
 San Antonio looming on the north, and Telegraph Peak looming to the south.

-We reached the saddle at 1:55, and after a 5-minute break, headed up the tail climbing the northwest face of Telegraph.
-It's a nice, well used, single track trail that climbs steeply up to the ridge (four switchbacks).
+We reached the saddle at 1:55, and after a 5-minute break, headed up the trail climbing the northwest face of Telegraph.
+It's a nice, well-used, single-track trail that climbs steeply up to the ridge (four switchbacks).
 Now we felt like we were really hiking.
 This section of trail made us feel as if we were deep in a remote wilderness.
 The views in all directions yielded virtually no signs of human intrusion.
 Pristine wilderness!

 We reached Telegraph Peak (8985') at 1:54.
 Spectacular 360-degree view, far better than Thunder.
 This was a real peak!
 To the east, San Gorgonio (10,499) and San Jancinto (10,804) majestically rose above the haze, 46 and 62 miles away.
 To the south, beyond Cucamonga Peak, rose Saddleback (Modjeska Pk.
 5496 and Santiogo Pk.
 5687) 40 miles away.
 Looking north, we could clearly see the trail coming up from Stockton Flat to Baldy Notch (Robinson, Hike #94).
 I just did not realize from the trail descriptions how incredible this peak would be.
 It would have been even better if the haze in the valleys below did not hide the view of my home in Azusa, 20 miles southwest.